rcmdnk/ec2/README.md

   --spot-instance, -S                Set 1 to launch a spot instance.
   --ssh-key, -k                      Key for ssh.
   --ssh-user, -u                     User for ssh.
+  --submit-command                   Submit command instead of script file.
+  --submit-current-dir               Set 1 to use the current directory as the
+                                     working directory by submit.
+  --submit-max-jobs                  Maximum number of submitted jobs running
+                                     in parallel.
+  --submit-measure-time              Set 1 to measure time of the command.
+  --submit-remain-instance           Set 1 to keep instances after finishing
+                                     submitted jobs.
   --template-id, -T                  Assign template id.
-If not given, not templated is used.
+If not given, not
+                                     templated is used.
 If 'select' is passed, it is selected interactively.
   --user-data, -U                    user data file for luanch (run-instances),
                                      e.g: file:///path/to/your/user/data/script
-  --verbose, -v                      Set 1 to run as verbose mode (show executing commands.)
+  --verbose, -v                      Set 1 to run as verbose mode (show
+                                     executing commands.)
+  --help, -h                         Show help.
 ```

 ### AWS CLI Profile